Charitable Distribution Report

 Operation Rainbow, Inc – Oakland, CA

-Grant Purpose: Orthopedic Medical Missions for Children
+Grant Purpose: Orthopedic Medical Missions for Children to Guatemala

 Operation Rainbow performs free orthopedic surgery for indigent children and young adults in developing countries worldwide who do not have access to related medical procedures or equipment.